 Spring Semester: December 1

 Each application received at Seton Hall is evaluated on an individual basis.
-Grades and test scores are given primary importance; curriculum, essay, references and activities outside the classroom are also considered in the review process.
+Grades and test scores are given primary importance; demonstrated interest, curriculum, essay, references and activities outside the classroom are also considered in the review process.

 Test Score Policies